 The electronic and digital entertainment industry is one of the fastest growing and most exciting career choices of the future.
 The video game, movie, and military industries are only a few of those that demand well-trained, enthusiastic programmers, designers, artists, and managers.
-DigiPen Institute of Technology is a key provider of these individuals, and the Bachelor of Science in Real-Time Interactive Simulation prepares programmers for these industries.
-Designed and developed by industry experts and DigiPen faculty, the Institute's four-year R.T.I.S. program is a computer science degree that is highly focused on the technical area of graphics and simulations.
-Participants in the R.T.I.S. program specialize in the skills and tools necessary to create real-time simulations of real-world events.
+DigiPen Institute of Technology is a key provider of these individuals, and the Bachelor of Science in Computer Science in Real-Time Interactive Simulation (BSCS) prepares programmers for these industries.
+Designed and developed by industry experts and DigiPen faculty, the Institute's four-year BSCS program is a computer science degree that is highly focused on the technical area of graphics and simulations.
+Participants in the BSCS program specialize in the skills and tools necessary to create real-time simulations of real-life events and imaginary situations.

-The B.S. in R.T.I.S. program offers extensive training in mathematics and physics as a foundation for the various topics presented in general computer science and computer graphics.
-Throughout the degree program, R.T.I.S. students participate in several team-based projects.
+The BSCS program offers extensive training in mathematics and physics as a foundation for the various topics presented in general computer science and computer graphics.
+Throughout the degree program, BSCS students participate in several team-based projects.
 These substantial projects are designed to give students concrete experiences in which they apply the theoretical knowledge gained from their courses.
 Forming the cornerstone of the program, these projects exemplify many of the skills necessary in the video game industry today: teamwork, design, implementation, follow through, and business knowledge, among others.
-R.T.I.S. students gain the experience of designing, programming, and testing a variety of simulations and games, including text-based, scrolling, simulation, and two-dimensional and three-dimensional games.
+BSCS students gain the experience of designing, programming, and testing a variety of simulations and games, including text-based, scrolling, simulation, and 2D and 3D games.